History: First Issued: April 12, 2016. Last Revised: September 22, 2020. Effective January 1, 2021.

 f) the name and contact information of the person responsible for the Program,

 g) for University-Sponsored Programs, the name and contact information of the dean or vice chancellor (or their designee) having supervisory authority over the Program,

 h) for Covered Third-Party Programs, the name and contact information for the University administrator responsible for approving the Program and the name and contact information for the University venue representative supporting the Program,

 i) for Covered Third-Party Programs, a statement acknowledging that the University may monitor compliance with requirements for operating a Program.

 3.2.2 Any requests for clarification as to whether a particular Program is subject to this regulation, or a request for a waiver to this regulation, should be sent to the Youth Programs Office.
 In determining whether a Program or Activity is exempt from this regulation, the Youth Programs Office may consider the nature, duration and location of the Program or Activity, the nature and level of interaction university employees, volunteers, or contractors will have with the Minors participating in the Program or Activity, and any other appropriate factor.

 3.3.1 Written Agreements

-Programs are responsible for collecting contact information for the parent/legal guardian of every minor participating in the Program, as well as for providing the parent/legal guardian with information on how to reach his or her minor in the event of an emergency.
-Programs shall have each minor and his/her parent/guardian execute a University Participation Agreement (waiver).
-Each Program is responsible for maintaining the executed Agreements in accordance with the university’s record retention schedule.
+3.3.1a Programs are responsible for collecting contact information for the parent/legal guardian of every Minor participating in the Program, as well as for providing the parent/legal guardian with information on how to reach their Minor in the event of an emergency.

 3.3.2 Background Checks